Six top Dutch breweries and their best beers

 Snab Pale Ale

 SNAB’s amber pale ale is non-pasteurised and is known for being an easy drink.
-Inspired by the American West Coast, It is the first American Pale Ale to be brewed in Europe.
+Inspired by the American West Coast, It was the first American Pale Ale to be brewed in Europe.

 5. Egmond Brewery